nholaday/react-task-tracker/README.md

 The page will reload when you make changes.\
 You may also see any lint errors in the console.

+### `npm server`

+Starts a json-server "backend" at port 5001
+Open [http://localhost:5001](http://localhost:5001) to view it in your browser.

+Contents of this backend are simply a file `db.json`

 ### `npm test`